Asking someone about their education might seem like a common and simple thing, but the big question is whether you are doing it right.

 This question prompts the respondent to speak briefly about the specific course taken in college and how relevant it is in the prospective job opening.

 As an interviewer, you have to be very direct so that the interviewee won’t start imagining how to respond.
-Since this is a business context, it’s prudent to ensure that your tone of inquiring is polite.
+Since this is a business context, it’s prudent to ensure that your tone of inquiry is polite.

 What influenced your choice of college?